Arlouro/Design-Vault/Design/UI & UX/Typography/Typography.md

 - **X-height** refers to the height of the lowercase x for a typeface, and it indicates how tall or short each glyph in a typeface will be.
 - Typefaces with tall x-heights have better legibility at small font sizes, as the white space within each letter is more legible.
 ## Serif
+- Is the small decorative stroke or line added to the ends of the main strokes in certain fonts, making the letters look more traditional or formal.
+Fonts with these strokes are called **serif fonts**.
 ## Letter Spacing
 - **Letter-spacing**, also called tracking, refers to the uniform adjustment of the space between letters in a piece of text.
 - Larger type sizes, such as headlines, use tighter letter-spacing to improve readability and reduce space between letters.